 One class consists of selective, allosteric inhibitors of the ATPase activity of BRM.
 We are designing these inhibitors to be more selective for BRM than the very similar ATPase BRG1.
-Through our proprietary methods of isolating and screening BAF complexes that contain either BRG1 or BRM, we have identified highly selective small molecule inhibitors targeting BRM.
+Through our proprietary gene control platform, we have identified and optimized highly selective small molecule inhibitors targeting BRM.

-Figure 17.
+Figure 8.
 This panel showed BRM enzymatic inhibitor in vivo efficacy in a A549-BRG1 Mutant NSCLC Model with corresponding body weight and plasma exposure versus the vehicle control and Cisplatin.

-Our other approach to selective BRM modulation consists of protein degrader molecules that activate the cell's protein degradation system to selectively destroy BRM.
+Our other approach to selective BRM modulation consists of protein degrader molecules that activate the cell's ubiquitin proteasome degradation system to selectively destroy BRM.
 One domain of the BRM degrader molecule is a potent and selective binder of BRM.
 This is chemically linked to a domain that binds to a receptor on the E3 ligase complex.
-In cells, these protein degrader molecules bring their target into proximity of the E3 ligase which marks these target proteins for destruction by the cell's protein degradation system.
+In cells, these protein degrader molecules bring their target into proximity of the E3 ligase which marks these target proteins for destruction by the cell's ubiquitin proteasome degradation system.
 We have shown that it is possible to identify protein degraders that lead to the destruction of BRM while leaving BRG1 untouched.